-- 5S – 5S is a waste identification and elimination system.
+- 5S – 5S is a waste identification and elimination system rooted in organization.
 Along with this term you will likely hear the terms sort, set in order, shine, standardize, and sustain.
 These are the five areas of waste used in 5S.

 - Bottleneck Analysis – This is where you identify where in the production process there are limitations that slow things down.

 - Continuous Flow – Any manufacturing that flows smoothly throughout the production process with as few delays or buffers being present.

 - Gemba – This is a Japanese term meaning ‘the real place' and refers to a philosophy that encourages managers and supervisors to spend time on the workplace floor to see where the action happens.